Ranger's blog 2023

 All the children making the ‘pods’ [by Gillian Maxwell], all of us filling the pallet [by George], and the final product!
 [By Sally Kunzig]

 With the increase in temperature a lot of flowers are now in bloom here.
 Almost out of my own curiosity, I suggested a plant and flower ID and pressing activity.
-With both my plant guides in hand, I was fortunate to find them mostly redundant as Freyja, the eldest student in the school, really knows her stuff and almost every plant we came across, she was able to identify!
+With both my plant guides in hand, I was fortunate to find them mostly redundant as Freyja, the eldest student in the school, really knows her stuff and almost every plant we picked and came across, she was able to identify!
 It’s safe to say I was definitely being taught, rather than teaching, this time - thank you Freyja!

-currently sitting under a couple of heavy books.
-Once pressed, they’ll be laminated to keep on show, and used for identification in future years.
+Back at school, the kids organised the samples onto pressing paper, and they’re currently sitting under a couple of heavy books.
+Once pressed, they’ll be laminated to keep on show.

 The kids and Sally collecting flowers [by Gillian Maxwell], the final collection of plants [by Gillian Maxwell], Cuckooflower [by Sally Kunzig]